austyn-nguyen/austyn-nguyen/README.md

 I started playing viola in 5th grade and never stopped.
 Over the years, music became both a creative outlet and a discipline that shaped how I approach problem-solving and collaboration.

-Now entering my **second year of college**, I still play regularly and continue to refine my technique and expression.
+Now entering my **second year of college**, I still play regularly and continue to refine my technique and expression through formal private lessons with SMTD faculty and the Michigan Pops Orchestra.
 I also had the privilege of studying under **Kenneth Goldstein** of the **Baltimore Symphony Orchestra** for three years prior to coming to university, whose guidance was instrumental in my growth as a musician.

 ## 🎻 Senior Recital